gentoid/BassMatrix/BassMatrix/README.md

 New features to implement

-* A more fun pattern at startup.
+* A randomized pattern at startup.

 Bugs
 * Om MacOS when deleting a BassMatrix and the start a new instance.
 The sequencer buttons, octav buttons and pattern buttons are off.